-a.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-i.
-Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
+- a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - i.
+Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - j.

-j.
 Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

-- 1. Understand the engineering drawing concepts as per industrial standards. - 2.
-Construct orthographic projections of points and lines. - 3.
-Draw the projection of planes and simple solids. - 4.
-Draw the section of solids and development of surfaces. - 5.
-Draw the orthographic projection from isometric view and vice versa.
+- 1. Apply the engineering drawing concepts as per industrial standards - 2.
+Apply the methodology to Construct orthographic projections of points and lines - 3.
+Apply the methodology to construct to draw the projection of planes and simple solids - 4.
+Apply the methodology to Construct the section of solids and development of surfaces - 5.
+Apply the methodology to Construct the orthographic projection from isometric view and vice versa.